 They have some 115 servers across the world and P2P sharing (torrents) is allowed on most of them.
 As for security, you can count on the best protocols used in the VPN business right now, from PPTP to OpenVPN.
 No logs are kept, not even for free users, and if you pay using Bitcoin the company won’t even know your name and credit card details.

 You can sign up for a free plan, but bear in mind that it does come with restrictions – you can’t access just any server you want, just up to three of them, and data transfer is limited to 2GB, so that’s probably not the best choice for you if you are looking to download a lot of files.
 Fortunately, their paid packages are not too expensive.

 As for other features, ibVPN offers military-grade encryption, all the standard protocols in use these days, kill switch, auto-reconnect, as well as SmartDNS.
-They do keep some logs, but only for seven days, and they are very fair and transparent about it.
-Customer support is excellent and consists of a FAQ section, e-mail support, and live chat.
+They do not keep any user logs whatsoever.
+Customer support consists of an FAQ section, e-mail support, and live chat.
 Finally, this is also one of the most affordable VPN providers right now.